mrpapercut/radialProgressBar/README.md

     // Total width and height of the resulting element, in pixels
     elementSize: 100,

-    // Width of the border, the progress part of the result, in pixels.
+    // Width of the border, the progress part of the result, in pixels
-    // Note: this cannot be more than half of the vlaue of elementSize
+    // Note: this cannot be more than half of the value of elementSize
     borderWidth: 20,

     // Turn animated progress on/off